Insurance 3: Must-Have Disaster & Property Coverage (+ Free Checklist)

 Psychiatry in Japan vs. the U.S.: What Expats Should Know About Mental Health & Medical Leave

 Mental healthcare in Japan is very different from what many expats expect—short visits, limited talk therapy, and a structured system.
-In this post, I break down the clinical differences between psychiatry in Japan and the U.S., plus what you need to know about medical leave, allowance, workplace reintegration.
-If you’re navigating mental health in Japan, this guide is for you.
+In this post, I break down the clinical differences between psychiatry in Japan and the U.S..

-How to Get Medical Care in Japan as a Foreigner (Real Tips + Free Hospital List)
+How to Access Medical Care in Japan as a Foreigner: Complete 2026 Guide

 Enjoying Life in Japan: 8 Things Only Residents Truly Experience